A Deadly Attraction

 It was Stephen's own words that helped convince prosecutors he actually stabbed Joanne Witt to death while Tyler stood by.

-When somebody says, I did it, and here's a knife I did it with.
+When somebody says, I did it, here's the knife I did it with.
+Indeed.

 Dane Weiner is Stephen's attorney.